 The transmission lines would need to cross several facilities and existing ROWs, shown in Table 1-3.
-Detailed electrical engineering would be performed to micro-site and design the gen-tie lines to properly cross these facilities and would be updated in this Plan of Development (POD).
+Detailed electrical engineering would be performed to micro-site and design the gen-tie lines to properly cross these facilities and would be updated in this POD.
 Arevia would also develop a Cooperative Engineering Agreement with TransWest and other ROW holders prior to construction to ensure that the compatibility of the crossings.